 Don’t miss the saturation

 The next step in how to edit selfies of yourself is to adjust the image’s saturation or the degree to which each color is present.
-As many newcomers make the mistake of going too far with the saturation, resulting in landscapes that seem like something out of Disney, I am compelled to advise you to proceed cautiously.
+As many newcomers make the mistake of going too far with the saturation, resulting in landscapes that seem like something out of Disney, I advise you to proceed cautiously.
 An increase of 10 percentage points (or 10%) in saturation is generally acceptable; nevertheless, reducing saturation results in a more natural and aesthetically beautiful picture.

 Straighten and crop your photos